populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 |

-* right-click on the ``anat_file_filter`` node, and select "Open filter".
+* Right-click on the ``anat_file_filter`` node, and select "Open filter".
 In the filter pop-up, modify the filter to apply to select the wanted anatomical files.

   Here is an example where we select all the anatomical images excluding the patient "alej":